 Latest COVID-19 Health and Guidance Information - Read here ›

-J&B can collect, sort and recycle mixed construction waste, mixed inerts, mixed soil and rubble and mixed packaging waste on behalf of our customers.
+J&B Recycling can collect, sort and recycle mixed construction waste on behalf of our customers.
+This includes mixed inerts, mixed soil and rubble and mixed packaging waste.
 We also can collect and recycle pre-sorted plasterboard, brick and rubble, soil, metals, wood, green waste, plastics such as UPVc, cardboard and office/mess room recyclables such as paper, cans, plastic bottles etc.

 We work with our Construction Sector customers to increase the quantity and quality of materials we recover and provide them with an effective measurement and reporting systems for the recovery of waste they produce on a site-specific basis.
 This also helps them comply with their obligations for Site Waste Management Plans (SWMPs).